Willie Lee Williams -- Fort Motte

-FORT MOTTE -- Willie Lee Williams of 660 New Bethany Road, Fort Motte, died Friday, July 2, at the Regional Medical Center.
+FORT MOTTE -- Funeral services for Willie Lee Williams, of 686 New Bethany Road in Fort Motte, will be held on Saturday, July 10, 2021, at 11 a.m. at Carson's Funeral Home in St. Matthews.

-Funeral plans are incomplete and will be announced at a later date by Carson Funeral Home in St Matthews.

-Friends may call at the residence and at the funeral home.
-Please adhere to COVID-19 regulations during your times of visitation.

 Post a comment as